-“The faculty has written some really cool lessons focusing on experiences usually reserved for upper-level undergrads,” says Don Neal, College of Nursing principal investigator and C2 Pipeline project director.
+“The faculty has written some really cool lessons focusing on experiences usually reserved for upper-level undergrads,” says Don Neal, College of Nursing instructional training grant project manager and C2 Pipeline project director.

-The C2 Pipeline Warriors College Experience returns for its fifth summer July 23 through August 2, 2018.
+The C2 Pipeline Warriors College Experience returns for its sixth summer July 21 through August 1, 2019.

 Bright and early

 In 2011, faculty from the Wayne State University College of Education and the Merrill Palmer Skillman Institute launched the Woodward Corridor Early Childhood Consortium to respond to the needs of a few Midtown child care centers.